syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## RangeController

-The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property is used to set the maximum and minimum values for the chart in the viewport.
-In the minimum and maximum properties of the axis, you can specify the minimum and maximum values with respect to the entire data source.
-In the initialVisibleMinimum and initialVisibleMaximum properties, you can specify the values to be viewed in the viewed port i.e. range controller's start and end values respectively.
+The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property defines the lowest and highest data points that are displayed on an axis.
+If the same [RangeController] instance is used in both the chart axis and the [RangeSelector], the chart's visible range will be updated based on the range selected in the [RangeSelector].

-Here you need to specify the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/minimum.html), [`maximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/maximum.html), [`initialVisibleMinimum`], and [`initialVisibleMaximum`] properties to the axis and the axis values will be visible with respect to initialVisibleMinimum and initialVisibleMaximum properties.
+Here you need to specify the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/minimum.html), [`maximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/maximum.html), [`initialVisibleMinimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/initialVisibleMinimum.html), and [`initialVisibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/initiaVisibleMaximum.html) properties to the axis and the axis values will be visible with respect to initialVisibleMinimum and initialVisibleMaximum properties.

 {% tabs %}
 {% highlight dart %}